JobJPJoseph/Radical-Simplifier-Tool/README.md

     Tips:
         When creating the interface, import the class outside the Radical class.
 When creating the interface do it inside the Radical class.
 This will allow the interface to properly close.

+### constructor
+    The should only have one property and that is the input that defaults to an empty string.

 ### getInput
-    This medthod will foucs on getting the input from the user.
+    This method will focus on getting the input from the user.

 ### validInput
     This method will focus on checking if the input is a radical